UPDATED: 11:30 a.m. ET, Aug. 26, 2020 —

-Curry, who has been on a winning streak with the Golden State Warriors, penned a powerful essay arguing for equal salaries in The Players’ Tribune.
+Curry, who has been on a winning streak with the Golden State Warriors, penned a powerful essay arguing for equal salaries in The Players’ Tribune in 2018.
 The NBA star was inspired by his chef and author wife Ayesha Curry and two daughters, Ryan, 3, and Riley, 6.

 “I want our girls to grow up knowing that there are no boundaries that can be placed on their futures, period,” Curry said.
 “I want them to grow up in a world where their gender does not feel like a rulebook for what they should think, or be, or do.
 And I want them to grow up believing that they can dream big, and strive for careers where they’ll be treated fairly.”